e8yes/movie-lens-recommender/src/model/README.md

 create table movie (id int,data list<float>, PRIMAY KEY(id));

-Then run load_cassandra.py  (set the path to the dataset file - line 9)
+Then run load_cassandra.py  (set the path to the dataset file - line 9) which will load data to the cassandra

 Last, run model.py        (set the path to the dataset/rating) then set the data_path to the ratings directory,